JPMorgan's future losses at the mercy of an obscure index

 The source of JPMorgan’s problems is an obscure group of indexes that track the performance of corporate bonds.
 One of the indexes, the Markit CDX NA IG Series 9 maturing in 2017, is essentially a portfolio of credit default swaps - basically contracts that protect against default by a borrower.

-This particular index is tied to the credit quality of 121 North American investment-grade bond issuers, including such names as Kraft Foods and Wal-Mart Stores.
+This particular index is tied to the credit quality of 121 North American investment-grade bond issuers, including such names as Kraft Foods KFT.N and Wal-Mart Stores (WMT.N).

 JPMorgan used that index, and others, to bet that credit markets would strengthen.
 Because that position is widely known on Wall Street, many traders are betting the opposite way in the hope of profiting as the bank’s losses increase.
 The index has been moving against JPMorgan in recent days.